New Mexico Military Institute: History

+As part of the New Deal Program, In 1937, the Public Works Administration (PWA) and the Works Progress Administration (WPA) constructed new stables large enough to house 140 horses.
+1938 marked NMMI's first accreditation by the Higher Learning Commission.

 Hundreds of graduates served in World War I and World War II, including Medal of Honor recipient John C. Morgan and hotelier Conrad Hilton of the Hilton Hotels chain.

 In 1948, the institute introduced a four-year liberal arts college program but discontinued it in 1956.
 The school became fully coeducational in 1977, although some females had attended as non-cadet day students from 1891 to 1898.

+In 1991 NMMI held a yearlong celebration of its centennial anniversary.
+NMMI horses were auctioned off in 1997 due to the rising costs of insuring the equestrian programs and caring for the horses, this ended all equestrian programs on campus.

 In 2013, the institute broke off relations with the alumni association over disagreement about finances.
 Members of the alumni association claimed that this was an effort by the school to gain access and control of the over $5.2 million in assets of the association.
 On June 10, 2013, the school filed a lawsuit in Chaves County to take control of the assets of the alumni association.
 Editorial response to the institute's actions has been generally negative, calling it a "hijacking" of the group and its resources.
 On April 21, 2015, the Fifth Judicial District Court found that the alumni association had not breached its agreement with NMMI and that NMMI had "improperly terminated" the agreement.
 The judge required the association to turn over the funds.

+In 2020 NMMI once again saw a pandemic, COVID-19, which resulted in cadets being sent home on spring break in March and not returning to campus until the start of the fall semester in August under strict health protocols.